KovuTheHusky/dynmap-structures/README.md

 **monument**

     If true, displays Ocean Monuments on your map.
+Default value is true.

 **oceanruins**

     If true, displays Underwater Ruins on your map.
+Default value is true.

 **shipwreck**

     If true, displays Shipwrecks on your map.
+Default value is false.

 **stronghold**

     If true, displays Strongholds on your map.
+Default value is true.

 **witch**

     If true, displays Witch Huts on your map.
+Default value is true.

 **village**

     If true, displays Villages on your map.
+Default value is true.

 The **labels** node supports string values for the following keys: